umr-amap/canObsR/README.md

 processing of repetead UAV surveys from R. It focuses (for now) on RGB data.
-It notably allows generating 3D and 4D mosaics & mosaics spatial alignment using state-of-the-art approaches, provides tools to generate reference labels, segment crowns (?) and classify crown phenophases.
+It notably allows generating 3D and 4D mosaics & mosaics spatial alignment using state-of-the-art approaches, provides tools to generate reference labels, segment crowns (not now) and classify crown phenophases (not now).

 # Citation